eyupgevenim/Simple.NETCore.QueueManager/README.md

-Simple Dot Net Core Queue Manager
+Simple .Net Core Queue(producer-consumer) Manager
 =========================
 Simple.NETCore.QueueManager is a basic producer-consumer model that uses dataflow. for .Net Core